Best Ways How to Use Marketing Automation in Your Art Business

 - Profit Maximizer

 If you want people’s attention, you need to have content that appeals to them in some way.
-The best content either scratches an itch or relieves a pain.
+The best content either scratches an itch or relieves pain.
 These are not exclusive.
 You can create compelling content that’s just so fascinating that it’s hard to resist.
 It’s possible, but hard to do consistently.

 An example of scratching an itch might be an article on how to do something that interests the prospect.
 For a wannabe artist, for instance, it might be deconstructing how a famous painting was created.
 It might be explaining something in layman’s terms about art creation.
-Or something in the art field that you take for granted but nonetheless that might seem mysterious to art buyers.
+Or something in the art field that you take for granted but that might seem mysterious to art buyers.
 It could be as simple as a drawing lesson.
 You get the idea, I’m sure.

 An example of relieving a pain might be how to restore an old keepsake photograph.
 It could be how to care for a vintage poster or clean and care for an aging original.
 It might be an explanation of how the secondary art market works or how to safely buy art online.
 Perhaps it’s just a trick on how to correctly and squarely hang multiple pieces.